BayanGroup/nutch-custom-search/README.md

 #### Fields

-There are three implict fields that you might use them without needing to be defined:
+There are three implicit fields that you might use them without needing to be defined:

 1. url: the url of the current document.
-This is mandantory and defaults to the matched resource url.
+This is mandatory and defaults to the matched resource url.
 2. title: the title of the current document.
 In mode 2, if title is not specified, the url will be used as the title.
 3. content: the textual content of this document which can be used by other nutch plugins (for instance the TextProfileSignature use this).